Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Books and journals are not usually printed on office-size paper.
 Although for draft purposes LATEX’s layouts fit on the standard A4 or Letter stationery in your printer, it makes them look odd: the margins are too wide and the font size is too small, because the finished print job will normally be trimmed to a completely different size entirely — try printing a few pages of the PDF version of this chapter and then trimming the margins at the pale blue crop marks to make it 188 mm × 235 mm (the same as the Companion series) and you’ll see how it changes the appearance.

-The other default settings in the built-in classes are for:
+The other default settings in the built-in classes are:

-These can be modified with the following document class options which you can add in the same set of square brackets, separated by commas (the 10pt option is the default):
+These can be modified with the following document class options which you can add in the same set of square brackets, separated by commas:

 11pt